ucdrstdenis/ECS150-Project2/README.md

 `preempt.c` is brief, but contains some very specific design choices.
 Our idea behind preempt_save() and preempt_restore When the `SIGVTALRM` signal is masked.

 ## Additional Files ##
 `rmake.sh` - A remote compile script for compiling on CSIF when working remotely.
-Uses 'rsync' and 'ssh' to sync a folder and remotely compile
+Uses 'rsync' and 'ssh' to sync a folder and remotely compile on the CSIF machines

-`ExampleFiles` - Directory containing instructor provided files.
+`ExampleFiles` - Directory containing instructor provided files and the assignment.

 ## A "Brief" Overview of libuthread.a ##
 ### Phase 1 - A Queue API ###